PrasanKumar93/langgraph-pm-maestro/docs/how-tos/slack.md

 ## Socket Mode Logic

-Socket Mode creates a secure WebSocket connection between your app and Slack's servers.
-Here's how it works:
+Socket Mode establishes a secure WebSocket connection between your app and Slack’s servers.
+Here’s how it works:

 1. Initial Connection:

-   - Your local app establishes a WebSocket connection to Slack's servers using the App-Level Token (xapp-)
+   - Your local app uses the App-Level Token (xapp-) to initiate a WebSocket connection with Slack
-   - This creates a persistent, bidirectional communication channel
+   - This connection remains open and enables real-time, bidirectional communication

 2. Message Flow: